Essential Immune Boosters

 As counties, cities, restaurants, and more begin to open up, we wanted to check back in with you all on best practices regarding illness prevention, core supplements, and modalities we offer here at the Center for New Medicine.

 At its root, illness prevention depends on the strength of our immune system.
-Scientific literature has provided us with a multitude of methods that support optimal immune function.
+Scientific literature has provided us with a multitude of methods to encourage optimal immune function.
 We briefly address several of these factors below.

-Now I’m not saying don’t eat a piece of fruit for the next three months, however, take an objective look at how much sugar you are consuming on a daily basis.
+Now we aren't saying don’t eat a piece of fruit for the next three months, however, take an objective look at how much sugar you are consuming on a daily basis.
 Consider cutting out all or most of your refined sugar consumption for the next few weeks and look for lower sugar fruits like berries and Granny Smith green apples.

 Sunshine & Fresh Air